FAQs

 Understanding Use of Public Lands

 The landscape in South Florida is both beautiful and fragile.
-We are all responsible for preserving and protecting our waterways and lands in Acme Improvement District and the western portion of Palm Beach County.
+We are all responsible for preserving and protecting our waterways and lands in the Acme Improvement District and the western portion of Palm Beach County.

-Unauthorized Areas: Use of ATV/Off-Road Vehicles, etc. on all canal right-of-ways, roadways, public lands unless otherwise stated, and unauthorized use on private lands is prohibited.
+Unauthorized Areas: Use of ATV/Off-Road Vehicles, etc., on all canal right-of-ways, roadways, public lands unless otherwise stated, and unauthorized use on private lands is prohibited.
 Watercrafts with combustible motors are prohibited in Acme canals and lakes.
-Public lands are areas owned by federal/state agency or any political subdivision of the state.
+Public lands are areas owned by a federal/state agency or any political subdivision of the state.

 Violation of Florida Statutes will result in penalties.
-Penalties range from warnings and fines to confiscation of property, formal charges and jail time.
+Penalties range from warnings and fines to confiscation of property, formal charges, and jail time.
 For more information, review the Florida Statutes or contact your local Sheriff’s office.

-Enforceable laws include but are not limited to:
+Enforceable laws include, but are not limited to:

 ATV Statute……………………………….316.2074